0xjrr/capstone-frontend-littlelemon/README.md

 ### Homepage

-The homepage displays the restaurant's name, a brief description, and a featured dish.
+The homepage displays the restaurant's name, a brief description, and featured dishes.
 It also includes a call-to-action button that directs the user to the reserve page.

 ### Menu

-The menu page displays a list of categories, such as appetizers, entrees, and desserts.
-Clicking on a category displays a list of dishes within that category.
+The menu page displays the dishes in a grid.

 ### About